 The start of my first long-distance Amtrak Adventure

 The day came for my Amtrak Adventure, and I was excited.
-My coach seats were booked, my bags were overpacked, and I made it to Chicago.
+I booked my coach seat tickets, overpacked my bag, and made it to Chicago.

 Because of my excitement, I left early.
 I would rather wait at the train station or airport than at home.